ToyaOkey/ToyaOkey/README.md

 I'm a Computer Science and Cybersecurity student passionate about building impactful tools, exploring tech through a consulting lens, and helping others grow.

 I love working on:
-- Cybersecurity + ethical hacking projects
+- Cybersecurity + fun projects
 - Data structures and algorithms (currently reading Cracking the Technical Interview)
 - Teaching tools that make education more efficient
 - Projects that blend tech + strategy, think resume screeners, OSINT tools, or consulting dashboards